rudyvdbrink/markdown-cv-to-pdf/README.md

 # markdown-cv-to-pdf

-Convert a CV written in Markdown into a beautifully formatted PDF.
+Convert a CV written in Markdown into a cleanly formatted PDF.
+Preserve structured content to ensure machine readability and prevent hiring algorithms from missing important information.
 Choose from built-in templates (modern, classic, minimal) or provide your own template.

 ## Features